-Besides analyzing the implied market returns through the ex-ante analysis, we analyze historical (ex-post) returns.
+In addition to examining the implied market returns through the ex-ante analysis, we analyze historical (ex-post) returns.
 Once this analysis is performed over a long-term observation period, an expected return potential of the European capital market is assessable.
-Therefore, the analysis of historical returns can be used for plausibility checks of the costs of capital, more specifically return requirements, which were evaluated through the CAPM.
+Therefore, the analysis of historical returns can be used as plausibility checks of the costs of capital, more specifically return requirements, evaluated through the CAPM.

-To further enable a precise analysis of the historical returns of the European capital market, we use the so-called return triangle.
-1) It helps to present the annually realized returns from different investment periods in a simple and understandable way.
-Especially the different buying and selling points in time, and the different annual holding periods are illustrated comprehensively.
-To calculate the average annual returns over several years, we use both the geometric and arithmetic mean.
+To further enable a precise analysis of the historical returns of the European capital market, we use the so-called return triangle.1) This helps to present the annually realized returns from different investment periods in a simple and coherent way.
+Specifically, the different buying and selling points in time and the different annual holding periods are illustrated comprehensively.
+To calculate the average annual returns over several years, we use both the geometric and arithmetic means.

-In this study, we analyze the so-called total shareholder returns, which include the returns on investments and the dividend yields.
-For our analysis, it is needful to focus on total return indices because they include the price and dividend yields.
+In this study, we analyze the so-called total shareholder returns, which consists of the returns on investments and the dividend yields.
+For our analysis, it is necessary to focus on total return indices because they include both the price and dividend yields.
 Since the STOXX Europe 600 is a performance index, it only includes price yields.
 Hence, we need its total return index.
 The relevant total return index for Europe is called the STOXX Europe 600 Gross Return ("STOXX Europe 600 GR").

-The following slide serves as an introduction by showing the historical development of the STOXX Europe 600 GR since June 2015.
+The following slide serves as an introduction by showing the historical development of the STOXX Europe 600 GR as of December 2016.
 Additionally, the EURO STOXX 50 Volatility ("VSTOXX") is displayed for the same period.
 The VSTOXX serves as an indicator for the stock market's expectations of volatility and can thus be used as a risk measure.
-The VSTOXX is often named "fear index", high levels are typically associated with more turbulent markets.
+The VSTOXX is often named the "fear index", higher levels are typically associated with more turbulent markets.

 The observation period for the total shareholder returns analysis amounts to 15 years.
-Therefore, the analysed data of the STOXX Europe 600 GR Return reaches back to June 30, 2006.
+Therefore, the analysed data of the STOXX Europe 600 GR Return reaches back to December 31, 2007.

-The following slides illustrate how the two calculation methods (arithmetic and geometric mean) differ from each other for the period between June 30, 2006 and June 30, 2021.
-For the longest observation period of 15 years the average historical mean of the market return amounts to 7.3%.
-Using geometrical averaging, we obtain a market return of 5.8%.
+The following slides illustrate how the two calculation methods (arithmetic and geometric mean) differ from each other for the period between December 31, 2007 and December 31, 2022 For the longest observation period of 15 years the average historical mean of the market return amounts to 6.5%.
+Using geometrical averaging, we obtain a market return of 4.5%.

-Please note that the historical market return calculations are based on actual index data points, whereas the implied market return and all sector calculations are based on the Thomson Reuters Aggregates App.
+Please note that the historical market return calculations are based on actual index data points, whereas the implied market return and all sector calculations are based on the Refinitiv Eikon Aggregates App.
 Therefore, the comparability can be impeded by different aggregation and composition methodologies.